Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

 \begin{enumerate} \globalitem So until I see the entire quote old guard of the soviet $military$ of the soviet $government$ completely roll over and disappear preferably buried, I still consider them a threat \end{enumerate}

-Finally, we apply a syntactic category constraint, which restricts our set of utterances to those where the part of speech of the reparandum matched that of the self-repair.
+Finally, we apply a grammatical category constraint, which restricts our set of utterances to those where the reparandum and repair had the same Penn Treebank part of speech category.
 The selected utterances were then processed into utterance frames consisting of the context preceding the error ($C_{<t}$) and the context following the error ($C_{>t}$) with intervening disfluencies removed.
 Utterances that contained $N$ substitution errors were processed into $N$ distinct frames (see Appendix \ref{app:subs-examples} for an example).
+This process yielded a total of 773 substitution utterances.